kelby/mimblewimble-grin/chapter1/qi-ta.md

 Verify the sum of the kernel excesses equals the sum of the outputs, taking into account both the kernel\_offset and overage.

+## TxHashSetRoots

+A helper to hold the roots of the txhashset in order to keep them readable

 ## ChainKVStore

 数据存储 ORM